These are the bits of pieces I have collected over the years and made a few along the way.

 A formerly custom now mass produced 2x2x3 cuboid, commonly known as the "Slim Tower"

-A fairly accessible custom build based on the Pyraminx.
+A fairly accessible custom shape variant of the Pyraminx.

 Meffert's build-up and truncation of a Skewb into an octahedron.